Magnetic Bloch bands and Weiss oscillations in Dirac mass superlattices: Model and exact solution

 Numerical solution of Eq.~\eqref{Eqn:finite_array1} results in the spectra shown in Fig.~\ref{fig4} for two different array sizes $N$ and various values of the inter-kink spacing $d$.
 As expected from the inversion symmetry \eqref{invsymm}, the spectra are symmetric under $k_y\rightarrow -k_y$.
-In Figs.~\ref{fig4}(a,b), corresponding to the shortest separation $d$, the kinks are closely spaced.
-As a result, a wave function centered at $x_c=-k_y\ell^2_B$ overlaps with both the nearest kink and antikink.
-Since their effects tend to average out, one arrives at rather flat energy bands separated by large gaps.
+In Figs.~\ref{fig4}(a,b), corresponding to the largest separation $d$, the kinks are far away from each other.
+As a result, a wave function centered at $x_c=-k_y\ell^2_B$ has only a small overlap with both the nearest kink and antikink configurations.
+Indeed, once the separation between kinks and antikinks exceeds the magnetic length, energy levels are dispersive with only small band gaps.
+In this regime, Jackiw-Rebbi states are clearly visible as linearly dispersive modes near zero energy.
+For an array with $N$ kink-antikink pairs, there are $N$ right-moving and $N$ left-moving Jackiw-Rebbi modes.
+In addition, for $N=7$, the band closest to zero energy exhibits oscillations in $k_y$ with period $d/\ell_B^2$.
+The amplitude of these energy band oscillations is of order $\sim M$, reflecting the underlying mass modulation.
+Next, Figs.~\ref{fig4}(c,d) and Figs.~\ref{fig4}(e,f) show numerical results for smaller values of $d$.
+In that case, the wave function at a given $k_y$ overlaps both the nearest kink and antikink configurations.
+Since the effects of kinks and antikinks then tend to average out, one arrives at rather flat energy bands separated by large gaps.
 This feature is especially pronounced for $N=7$, where nearly flat bands appear close to zero energy over a range of $k_y$ corresponding to guiding centers located inside the array.
 Within this region, the energy levels exhibit oscillations as function of $k_y$ with period $d/\ell_B^2$.
-While the oscillation amplitude is too small to be visible on the shown scales in Fig.~\ref{fig4}(b), they are clearly observable, e.g., in Fig.~\ref{fig4}(d).
+While the oscillation amplitude is too small to be visible on the shown scales in Fig.~\ref{fig4}(f), they are clearly observable, e.g., in Fig.~\ref{fig4}(d).
 For small $d$, we conclude that the putative Jackiw-Rebbi states localized near individual kinks or antikinks are strongly hybridized and do not fully develop into distinct modes.

-Next, Figs.~\ref{fig4}(c,d) and Figs.~\ref{fig4}(e,f) show numerical results for larger values of $d$.
-Once the separation between kinks and antikinks exceeds the magnetic length, energy levels become more dispersive, with smaller band gaps.
-In this regime, Jackiw-Rebbi states are clearly visible as linearly dispersive modes near zero energy.
-For an array with $N$ kinks and antikinks, there are $N$ right-moving and $N$ left-moving Jackiw-Rebbi modes.
-As for the smaller values of $d$, for $N=7$, the band closest to zero energy exhibits oscillations in $k_y$ with period $d/\ell_B^2$.
-The amplitude of these energy band oscillations is now of order $\sim M$, reflecting the underlying mass modulation.
+This behavior is illustrated in Fig.~\ref{fig5}, where, using Eq.~\eqref{Eqn:finite_array_wavefn}, we show how the real-space probability density profile of a state in the "zero-energy" band at given $k_y$ evolves with $d$.
+The profile for $d=5\bar\ell_B$ features a single, relatively narrow peak, corresponding to a Jackiw-Rebbi state localized at a kink.
+As $d$ decreases, the profile broadens and develops multiple peaks, illustrating that the state arises from the hybridization of several adjacent Jackiw-Rebbi states.

 It is worth pointing out that we have also studied other related mass profiles for finite-size arrays.
 One variant corresponds to the configuration shown in Fig.~\ref{fig3}, but with the mass vanishing outside the array.
 Another starts with a kink at $x=0$ and ends with a kink at $x=Nd-d$, resulting in a mass term with opposite sign at $x\rightarrow \pm \infty$.
 In both cases, the energy spectra were found qualitatively similar to those discussed above.